-Making a selection of the best restaurants in a city as big as Barcelona is an arduous task.
-And although some, like Dua Lipa, are very clear about the best culinary tour of Barcelona, others of us need a top of restaurants to cross off the temples of good food that we have had the luxury of trying.
+Selecting the best restaurants in a city as big as Barcelona is a daunting task.
+And while some, like Dua Lipa, have a very clear idea of the best culinary tour of Barcelona, the rest of us need a list of top restaurants so we can check off the temples of fine dining we’ve had the luxury of trying.

-No matter your preferences.
-Whether you are looking for the latest trendy restaurant or you are a lover of traditional cuisine.
-Whether you go crazy looking for meat restaurants or you opt for vegetarian and vegan options.
-Sushi restaurants, Italian restaurants or even pizzerias.
-Even beautiful restaurants, if for you the food cannot be separated from the environment.
-In this list fit all kinds of places, but with only one condition, that they are worthy of being among the best restaurants in Barcelona.
+It doesn’t matter what your preferences are.
+Whether you’re looking for the latest trendy spot or you’re a lover of traditional cuisine.
+Whether you’re on a mission to find the best steakhouse or you prefer vegetarian and vegan options.
+Sushi spots, Italian restaurants, or even pizzerias.
+Even beautiful restaurants, in case you believe that food and ambiance go hand in hand.
+This list includes all kinds of places, but with one condition: they must be worthy of being among the best restaurants in Barcelona.

-As the ‘tengui’ and the ‘falti’ of the exchange of stickers in Sant Antoni, we invite you to keep this list so that you don’t miss a single restaurant that we insist you visit before you die.
+Just like the “tengui” and “falti” of trading cards at Sant Antoni, we invite you to save this list so you don’t miss a single restaurant from the ones we insist you visit before you die.

 Table Of Contents